 2.0 Details of the EAAFP 2019 – 2028 Strategic Plan

 Partnership Objective 1 - Develop the Flyway Network of sites of international importance for the conservation of migratory waterbirds, building on the achievements of the Asia-Pacific Migratory Waterbird Conservation Strategy, with the ultimate goal of establishing a sufficient and efficient network of sites with sustainable management.

+Partners have progressed building the Flyway Site Network in number and significance.
+Flyway Network Sites are managed to maintain their international importance for migratory waterbirds.
+Significant progress has been made to avoid adverse impacts on internationally important sites.
+International standards (International Finance Corporation (IFC) or equivalent) are used within and adjacent to Flyway Network Sites and other internationally important waterbird sites.
+Good progress in the development of national and site partnerships is underway.
+The Flyway Site Network brand has been developed to increase the recognition and visibility of the internationally important sites for migratory waterbirds.
+The Flyway Site Network is providing benefits to local communities and site management.